Chapter 2 Medieval Japan

 Bilateral Contracts of Feudal Lords

 When bilateral contracts appeared in Kanto, medieval Japan began and the ruling body of the medieval era was formed.
-And it played in supporting the state from the ground up for 700 years from that time on,
+And it played in supporting the state from the ground up for 700 years from that time on.

 Bilateral contracts are generally explained simply as an exchange of protection and loyalty practiced by feudal lords and samurai.
 Both parties to a bilateral contract had heavy obligations.
 The subordinate's duty was to show loyalty to his lord and fight against his lord's enemies, while the lord's duty was to give his subordinate land and support his living.
 It is an explanation of it as a give-and-take situation.